 Services may be provided in the office of the Behavioral Specialist, the participant's home, or in local public community environments necessary for the provision of the Behavioral Support Services.
 Direct services must be provided on a one-on-one basis.
+Direct Behavioral Support services may be provided using remote technology in accordance with ODP policy.
+More information about requirements for services provided using remote technology is located in the Additional Needed Information Section of the Main Module.

-Behavioral Support services may also be delivered in an acute care hospital, in accordance with Section 1902(h) of the Social Security Act, when the services are:
+Behavioral Support services may also be delivered in a hospital, in accordance with Section 1902(h) of the Social Security Act, when the services are: